Yam for Babies

 Introduce one new food at a time and wait 3-5 days between each new food to easily spot potential allergies.

-Yam is generally considered a low-hazard food when ripe and properly prepared according to age.
+Yam is generally considered a low choking-risk food when properly prepared for your child's age.
+It is typically recommended to start from 6-months.

 Food Characteristics